meteor/meteor/content/collections.md

 });
 ```

-Now we can find all the todos for a list easily:
+Now we can easily find all the todos for a list:

 ```js
 const list = Lists.findOne();
 console.log(`The first list has ${list.todos().count()} todos`);